Retirement

 In other words, it’s not easy.
 Not by a long shot.
 But this week we’ll have a crack at getting to the bottom of this topic once and for all.

-In fact, we’ll give you five standards of living for six sizes of family and then do it all over again for London.
+We give you five standards of living for six sizes of family and then do it all over again for London.

 Just one little piece of housekeeping before we get into it.
 There are a lot of numbers in a lot of tables this week.
 Unless we say they are monthly, you can assume they are yearly and all of them are in thousands.